-Significant challenges faced by the Council such as the continuing economic and health and wellbeing impacts of covid-19, continuing funding shortfalls, driving further Health and Social Care integration, social care reform etc are detailed within the Corporate Risk Register, which is regularly reviewed by the Corporate Management Team and presented to the Corporate Governance Committee (the Committee).
+Significant challenges faced by the Council are detailed within the Corporate Risk Register, which is regularly reviewed by the Corporate Management Team and presented to the Corporate Governance Committee (the Committee).
 Managing these risks adequately will be an integral part of both strategic and operational planning; and the day to day running, monitoring, and maintaining the Council.
 The most recent update of the Corporate Risk Register was received by the Committee at its meeting on 20 May 2024.